oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-events.md

 #### Operator-generated event types

-The operator generates these event types, which indicate the following:
+The operator generates these event types in a domain namespace, which indicate the following:

  *  `DomainCreated`: A new domain is created.
  *  `DomainChanged`: A change has been made to an existing domain.